aslivka/CS373-site/pages/week3_mal_defense.md

 to current computer to view them correctly.
 Next, the program modifies the sets up qusla.exe to run on every startup of Windows OS.
 Finally, it modifies starting page for Internet Explorer to http://www.3392.cn, a Chinese site.
 The last step explains why this malware was classified as StartPage malware by McAfee.
-For more detailed analysis see static and dynamic analysis sections
-below:
+For more details, see static and dynamic analysis sections below.

 #### Static Analysis
 First, the hash for the files was entered into VirusTotal database.
 It was confirmed as malware type Trojan:Win32/Startpage, with original filename hau.exe.
 This malware has Chinese origin.